-October 31st is now celebrated as Halloween globally.
+October 31st is celebrated as Halloween globally.
 Originally, Halloween was derived from ancient Celtic harvest festival.
 Afterwards, it was to honor the departed ones on the eve of All Hallow’s Day.
-Now it has evolved to a costume party where children would be dressed in costumes.
-They would also visit homes in their neighborhood to look for treats.
+Now it has evolved to a costume party where children dress up in costumes.
+They also visit homes in their neighborhood to look for treats.
 As with every other festive celebration, each area has their own signature cuisine served on the occasion.

 The following are Halloween treats from all around the world:

 Soul Cake is a traditional cake from England and Ireland, typically served during All Saints’ Day or All Hallow’s Day.
 The round and sweet cake symbolizes the soul, which also refers to the poor and children.
 During these days, they knock on doors to offer prayers, sing for deceased member of the giver’s family then receive the cakes afterwards.
 Several ingredients used to make soul cake consists of aromatic spices like nutmeg, cinnamon and ginger.